Mikyo/metapattern.github.io/remedy/remedy.md

 <br><br>

-Spacebar or Right Arrow
+Press the Spacebar or Right Arrow Key

 ##### Where we are #####
 <br>
 ### Healthcare is the biggest issue of our time. ###
-ACA will be Obama's legacy.
+The Affordable Care Act will be Obama's great legacy.
 It's the most important issue of our time.
-Specifically, innovations around bundled payments put patients back in the center.
+And a revolution is afoot.

-A revolution is afoot.
-Bundled payments are the future.
-It started with Medicare, and it's only going to grow from here.
+Innovations around bundled payments are inverting industry economics and puting patients back at the center.
+It started with Medicare, but that is just the beginning.

 It's time to bring humanity back to healthcare.